Resolving the C/IGM in Cosmological Simulations

 However, the IGM lies outside the “zoom-in” region of these simulations and is still poorly resolved.
 I have tackled this issue by running the highest resolution cosmological simulation to date of a large patch of the IGM, zooming-in on a > Mpc scale cosmic filament connecting two massive halos at z~2 using the moving-mesh code AREPO.
 This simulation reveals the growth of large-scale structure and the cosmic web in exquisite detail.
-In a paper published in ApJL, I demonstrated how the growth of large-scale structure generates strong shocks in the cosmic web, leading to its “shattering” via thermal instabilities which are unresolved in standard simulations.
+In a paper published in ApJL and another published in ApJ, I demonstrated how the growth of large-scale structure generates strong shocks in the cosmic web, leading to its “shattering” via thermal instabilities which are unresolved in standard simulations.
 This results in a multiphase medium of ~kpc scale cold clouds embedded in a hot sheet, large fluctuations in the HI column density not associated with underlying fluctuations in the dark matter, and metal-free

 Lyman Limit Systems resembling observations.

 Several press releases associated with this work can be found at the links below